opral/monorepo/inlang/source-code/ide-extension/MARKETPLACE.md

   <doc-feature text-color="#000000" color="#F7FAFC" title="Transparent Errors" image="https://cdn.jsdelivr.net/gh/opral/monorepo/inlang/source-code/ide-extension/assets/sherlock-errors.png"></doc-feature>
 </doc-features>

+## Let's get started

+### Step 1: Initiate a New Project

+> Skip this step if you have already created a project.

+Open Sherlock within Visual Studio Code and click the `Getting Started` button.
+This will automatically create a new project for you.

+### Step 2: Customize Your Project

+After the project is created, you can customize it to fit your specific needs:
+- Click on the settings wheel icon next to your project name in the Sherlock panel to access customization options.
+- Modify your `project.inlang/settings.json` as needed to configure translation settings and add any specific plugins or lint rules.

+---

+### Additonal Steps

+#### Storage module

+Install a plugin that reads and writes your messages from the [inlang marketplace](https://inlang.com/c/plugins) – the standard template uses the inlang message format plugin, but we also have plugins for `i18next` and `JSON` & more.

+#### Syntax matcher

+Install a syntax matcher/function matcher from the [inlang marketplace](https://inlang.com/c/plugins) – the standard template uses the `m` function matcher, but we also have plugins for `t` function matcher, a `next-intl` matcher and more.

+> The `i18next` module already includes a syntax matcher.

+#### Lint rules

+Install [lint rules](https://inlang.com/c/lint-rules) to find errors in your translations from the [inlang marketplace](https://inlang.com/c/lint-rules)

 ## Usage

 Just _highlight/select_ the text you want and hit `cmd .` or `ctrl +` (Quick Fix / Yellow Bulb) to open the **translate dialog** to provide an id for it.